Reborn (song): Critical reception

-The song was met with generally positive reviews from music critics, with many praising the lyrical content.
+The song was acclaimed by music critics, with many praising the lyrical content.
 Russell Dean Stone of Highsnobiety singled out the "liberating" track as "an anthemic standout" on the album, noticing it is "about healing and coming through dark times", with the latter being where hope is non-existent that the times will "end with stepping into the light and taking a deep breath".
 Dean Stone further wrote that the chanting on the song is "uplifting", alongside admiring the "staggering beauty" of the organ.
 Cam Wolf of GQ pointed to "Reborn" as the best song on the album; he observed that the dichotomy between Kids See Ghosts and Ye "feels most striking" on the song because of West going over "a lot of the same themes" in a more understandable manner, going on to appreciate Kid Cudi's verse and note the chorus "really pulls the track together".
 Jayson Greene of Pitchfork, in a review of Kids See Ghosts, described the song as "the most unhurried and atmospheric music of [the album's] chaotic cycle", specifically calling West's verse one of his best in years and writing that it is preceded by a lengthy "spacious breath of a drum track", as well as valuing the calmness and coolness of Kid Cudi's presence.
 Writing for The Line of Best Fit, Eoin Donnelly considered the song to provide proper coverage of Kids See Ghosts' "travails", stating it is "clearly ordained as the emotional centrepiece of KSG" while applauding the duo's "iconic" display of vulnerability.
 NME critic Jordan Bassett made the observation that the staccato beat of "Reborn" is "brilliant" and "brittle", and said the song sees Kids See Ghosts "looking back over the vast distance they've travelled so far".